DHHuji/sogdian_art/README.md

-# Religion, social structures and everyday life of the Sogdians
-## As reflected in their monumental art (5th-9th centuries CE)
+# Religion, social structures and everyday life of the Sogdians as reflected in their monumental art (5th-9th centuries CE)